Bhoot – Part One: The Haunted Ship

-Bhoot – Part One: The Haunted Ship ("bhoot" being ghost in Hindi) is a 2020 Indian Hindi-language horror thriller film written and directed by Bhanu Pratap Singh and jointly produced by Karan Johar, Hiroo Yash Johar, Apoorva Mehta, and Shashank Khaitan.
-The film features Vicky Kaushal in lead role and is the first film of what was a planned horror film franchise.
+Bhoot – Part One: The Haunted Ship is a 2020 Indian Hindi-language horror thriller film written and directed by Bhanu Pratap Singh and jointly produced by Karan Johar, Hiroo Yash Johar, Apoorva Mehta, and Shashank Khaitan.
+The film features Vicky Kaushal in the lead role and is the first film of what was a planned horror film franchise.

 According to Singh, who was a former assistant director to Khaitan, and Johar, Bhoot : Part One - The Haunted Ship is based on a true incident that took place in Mumbai, the famous MV Wisdom in 2011 and tells the story of an officer who has to move an abandoned but haunted ship lying static on Juhu Beach.
 Principal photography began in December 2018 and was wrap in September 2019.

 Set for an initial release on 15 November 2019, the film was postponed and released theatrically in India on 21 February 2020.
 It eventually received negative reviews and was a commercial failure.

 Plot

 Meera's third birthday is celebrated on the Sea-Bird by the ship's merchant crew.
 Drawn away from the party by a noise, Meera is attacked by a ghost and screams.
-Years later, shipping officer Prithvi Maurya (Vicky Kaushal), with the help of friend and colleague Riaz, elopes with his pregnant girlfriend Sapna.
-Prithvi foils a human trafficking operation but Riaz warns him against such dangerous adventures.
+Years later, shipping officer Prithvi Maurya (Vicky Kaushal), with the help of his friend and colleague Riaz, elopes with his pregnant girlfriend Sapna.
+Prithvi foils a human trafficking operation, but Riaz warns him against such dangerous adventures.
 Sapna gives birth to their daughter, Megha, and they are shown raising her.

-Sometime later, Prithvi is living alone.
+Some time later, Prithvi is living alone.
 He and Riaz investigate the Sea-Bird, which was mysteriously found abandoned at an unmanned port, and recover its logbook.
-A couple is shown having a romantic adventure on the ship before being killed by a ghost.
+A couple is shown on a romantic adventure on the ship before being killed by a ghost.
 The body of a girl is found buried on the beach.
-Prithvi and Riaz attempt to tow the Sea-Bird for disposal, but their salvage ship is damaged.
-Prithvi is injured saving a drowning man and sees a girl through a hole in the ship.
+Prithvi and Riaz attempt to tow the Sea-Bird away for disposal, but their salvage ship is damaged.
+Prithvi is injured while saving a drowning man and sees a girl through a hole in the ship.

-While recovering, Prithvi hallucinates the ship as well as Sapna and Megha.
-In a flashback, it is revealed that they drowned due to improper safety equipment on a river-rafting vacation he had planned.
-Disturbed, he consults with Professor Joshi (Ashutosh Rana), who is researching the afterlife and has hallucinations of his own dead wife and daughter.
-Prithvi returns to the ship and finds a video camera in the engine room; the ghost attacks him but he is saved by Riaz.
+While recovering, Prithvi hallucinates the ship, as well as Sapna and Megha.
+In a flashback, it is revealed that they drowned because of improper safety equipment on a river-rafting holiday he had planned.
+Disturbed, he consults Professor Joshi (Ashutosh Rana), who is researching the afterlife and has hallucinations of his own dead wife and daughter.
+Prithvi returns to the ship and finds a video camera in the engine room; the ghost attacks him, but he is saved by Riaz.